act65/act65.github.io/_posts/inbetween-posts/2019-02-25-the-fable-of-the-caterpillar.md

 date: "2019-02-25"
 coverImage: "caterpillar-a.png"
 layout: post
+subtitle: A fun intro to my masters topic; abstraction for efficient reinforcment learning.
 ---

 (This is my current focus - kinda - for my masters.
 The (art)work was done in prep for a conference poster)